Jump toUpdate content

 Generate a file containing all Subject Alternative Names (SAN) for the certificate.
 They include websites, IP addresses, common names, etc. They are protected by a single SSL Certificate.

 Create a new file called

 alt_names.txt, open it in a text editor and edit the file as follows.
 Make sure to add all domain names and IP addresses that should be protected by the certificate.

 Save the file and exit the text editor.

 openssl x509 -req -extfile alt_names.txt -sha256 -days 365 -in csr.txt -signkey private_key.txt -out certificate.txt

 Check that you have the following files in your folder with the

 certificate.txt: The public key for the certificate

-Scaleway Load Balancer offers the possibility to use either an auto-generated Let’s Encrypt TLS certificate, your self-generated certificate, or a TLS certificate issued by any other certificate authority.
+Scaleway Load Balancers offer the possibility to use either an auto-generated Let’s Encrypt TLS certificate, your self-generated certificate, or a TLS certificate issued by any other certificate authority.

-Click Load Balancer on the side menu.
+Click Load Balancers on the console side menu.
 The list of your Load Balancers displays.